FREQUENTLY ASKED

 If your concrete has fiber-mesh or fiber-mix reinforcement, the top surface in some areas may have hair-like fibers showing.
 This is normal and will wear off over time.

-Yes, we are fully licensed and insured, ensuring that your project is handled professionally and safely.
+Absolutely!
+We are fully licensed and insured, ensuring your project is managed with the highest standards of professionalism and safety.

 The contractor must have a proper state license.
 Some projects require specialty licenses, while others will require a general contractor’s license.
 The contractor should be bonded in North Carolina if required.
 The contractor must have worker’s compensation and general liability insurance.
 The contractor must have legal employees.

-Yes, we take care of removing old concrete and debris from the site as part of our service.
+Yes, we handle the removal of old concrete and debris as part of our comprehensive service.

-If possible, avoid the use of salt on your driveway, especially during the first winter.
-This is especially important if your driveway was built in the fall of the year.
-Do not use products containing ammonium nitrates to de-ice your driveway.
+It's best to avoid using salt on your driveway, especially during the first winter after installation.
+This is crucial if your driveway was built in the fall.
+Also, steer clear of de-icing products containing ammonium nitrates.

 Begin by considering the cost of the driveway over its lifetime.
 A good quality concrete driveway will last more than 30 years with little or no maintenance.
 Asphalt driveways need periodic sealing coats to retard age-related cracking.
 Even properly constructed residential asphalt driveways will deteriorate more quickly due to environmental influences than due to vehicle traffic.
 If you consider the cost of surface and crack sealers and the shorter life span of the asphalt, concrete will cost much less.